Discover Omnia

 ✔ Driving employee adoption – Encouraging staff to use the intranet regularly through onboarding, ambassador programs, and internal campaigns.

-Managing content – Keeping information up to date, accurate, and easy to find, with clear ownership across departments.
+Managing intranet content – Keeping information up to date, accurate, and easy to find, with clear ownership across departments.

 ✔ Updating the platform – Applying system updates, refining features, and adding integrations to keep the intranet functional and user-friendly.